 When we bought our house, the appraiser said the floors on our second floor were ‘detrimental to the value of our home’.
 That really ticked my husband and I off.
 Sure they were ugly, but detrimental to the value?
 Come on!
 Check out how we turned, a negative into a positive when we refinished our old wood floors.

-So we went and bought new flooring, since we thought we had to replace all the flooring up there.
-My husband rented a sander, so we could even out the floors.
-We read there are 2 ways to install new wood flooring: 1. put down sub flooring 2. sand down existing floor so it’s even. (you might even need to sand down before putting the sub flooring)
+We read there is 2 ways to install new wood flooring: 1. put down sub flooring 2. sand down existing floor so it’s even. (you might even need to sand down before putting the sub flooring)

 With old homes, a 1 inch thick board, is actually 1 inch thick.
 When you buy a 1 inch board at the store, it’s 3/8″ thick or 3/4″ thick, it’s less.
 So your choice to get a 1 inch board is to go to a mill and have them make boards the correct thickness, or buy a planer and make them yourself.
 We bought a planer and planed down 2 inch boards down to the correct thickness (we used the shavings for mulch for the garden and flowers).
 This helped us replace the water damaged boards with boards of the same height.